 There are three movement hacks to choose from.

 Slam is probably the most useful movement hack.
-It allows you to perform a super jump which gives you access to the high ground, lets you escape an attacking enemy, and does damage to any enemy you land on while using the hack.
-Slam can also be combined with the launch pads scattered around the map to quickly reposition.
+It allows you to perform a super jump.
+Slam gives you access to the high ground, lets you escape an attacking enemy, and does damage to any enemy you land on while using the hack.
+A player can quickly reposition by using Slam in conjunction with the launch pads.

 Teleport is also a very useful movement hack.
 Teleport does exactly what it sounds like: it allows you to instantly teleport yourself a reasonable distance away.
-While Slam lets you access high ground and initiate fights aggressively, Teleport can be used to avoid being detected while crossing open areas and can be used to get away from a losing fight in a pinch.
-For those who are more seekers than hiders, Teleport is a very useful tool in fights, since it allows you to instantly reposition which can disorient or confuse an enemy.
+Slam lets you access high ground and initiate fights aggressively.
+Teleport, however, can be used to avoid being detected while crossing open areas and can be used to get away from a losing fight in a pinch.
+For those who are more seekers than hiders, Teleport is a very useful tool in fights.
+It allows you to instantly reposition which can disorient or confuse an enemy.

 Ball is the most unique, and also least useful, movement hack.
 It is still probably better than no movement hack, but Ball is definitely the worst one.
 The ability turns contenders into a large bouncing ball which can jump over buildings.
-The ball also provides some minor protection from damage until it is destroyed.
+The ball also provides some minor protection from damage.
+Ball will provide minor protection until it is destroyed.
 The downside to Ball is that it’s not particularly subtle and can’t be used nearly as aggressively as the Slam or Teleport abilities, since players have far less control over the mechanics of the Ball than with Slam or Teleport..

 Whether you are an aggressive or a defensive player, it’s a good rule to always include at least one of these movement hacks in your loadout.